jtang766/Moon/_posts/2013-03-16-meet-the-gibbs-team.md

 ## Statistical Collaboration Program and Professor Alison Gibbs

-I was given the opportunity to work as statistician with real life data and gained experience in collaborating with researchers of different fields.
-Within a team of 3 statisticians we worked with the client from the Department of Ecology and developed a statistical model that transformed video images of the behavior of laboratory mutant worms into quantitative data.
-Through further analysis we were able to determine which genes relate to a change in the subconscious behavior and which genes created a physical disability.
+I was given the opportunity to work as statistician with real data and gained experience in collaborating with researchers of different fields.
+Within a team of 3 statisticians we worked with a research partner from the Department of Ecology and developed a statistical model that transformed video images of laboratory mutant worms into quantitative data.
+Through further analysis we were able to determine which genes relate to a change in the subconscious behaviour and which genes created a physical disability.

 [Learn More about My Research](http://janicetang.com/research/){: .btn}